-- Building Division (July 18, 2022) - No comment. - Public Works Department (July 20, 2022) - Please note part 2 of 59R6922 is subject to right-of-way.
-As per town standard, no structures can be built on Town ROW. - Please note a 3m Easement dedicated to the Town for future pedestrian walkway connection to Line Avenue. - Town staff will require a comprehensive lot grading and drainage plan demonstrating that storm water runoff will not negatively impact nor rely upon neighboring properties, to the satisfaction of the Director of Public Works or his designate. - Niagara Region Development Services Division (July 20, 2022) - The properties are adjacent to the Region's Core Natural Heritage System (CNHS), consisting of Significant Woodland.
-Staff offer no objection to the proposed consent applications and confirm that no environmental studies are required in support of it. - Consistent with Regional Official Plan (ROP) policy 7.B.1.11, an Environmental Impact Study (EIS) will likely be required in support of any future site alteration and/or subdivision application proposed on the subject lands to demonstrate that there will be no significant negative impact on the feature or its ecological function.
+- Building Division (July 18, 2022) - No comment. - Public Works Department (July 20, 2022) - Public Works has no comments - Town staff will require a comprehensive lot grading and drainage plan demonstrating that storm water runoff will not negatively impact nor rely upon neighboring properties, to the satisfaction of the Director of Public Works or his designate. - Niagara Region Development Services Division (July 20, 2022) - The properties are adjacent to the Region's Core Natural Heritage System (CNHS), consisting of Significant Woodland.
+Staff offer no objection to the proposed consent applications and confirm that no environmental studies are required in support of it. - Consistent with Regional Official Plan (ROP) policy 7.B.1.11, an Environmental Impact Study (EIS) will likely be required in support of any future site alteration and/or development proposed on the subject lands to demonstrate that there will be no significant negative impact on the feature or its ecological function.